aleong1/LearningREST/README.md

 To list all jokes: `curl localhost:8080/list-jokes`

-*After running the app once the jokes aren't deleted since if I delete the jokes in the app there is no time to select/list a joke so they have to be manually deleted before being run again.
-(Any way to wait for jokes to be deleted after being done looking through the endpoints?)

 To add your own joke:

 `curl -X POST -H "Content-Type:application/json" -d "{\"setup\": \"[first part]\", \"delivery\": \"[second part]\" }" localhost:8080/addJoke`